5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 ## About
 OpenCore EFI folder and config for running macOS Monterey and newer on the Lenovo ThinkPad T490.
 Read the documentation carefully in order to boot macOS successfully.

+> [!WARNING]
+> Don't update to macOS 14.4 beta 1!
+It causes a Kernel Panic.

 ### Notable Features
 - Compatible with macOS Sonoma
 - OS-independent [USB port mapping via ACPI](https://github.com/5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/blob/main/USB_Port_Mapping.md)!